epid8060fall2019/William-Norfolk-Project/code/readme.md

 For a detailed breakdown of the Citizen Science Efficacy analysis please reference the written commentary embedded into the Rmd file titled ```Citizen_Science_Efficacy_Analysis``` in the ```analysis_code``` subfolder.
 Commentary is also viewable via the docx output file of the matching name to the script of interest.

+For a detailed breakdown of the Unsupervised Learning analysis please reference the written commentary embedded into the Rmd file titled ```Unsupervised_Learning_Analysis``` in the ```analysis_code``` subfolder.
+Commentary is also viewable via the docx output file of the matching name to the script of interest.

 # How to Run the Citizen Science Processing Script with New Program Data
 ## _Run This Script to Produce a Quick Analysis of Program Data_